AltavozLLC/interview/README.md

-# IQVIA eCOA Javascript
+# Take2 Take Home Interview
-This is the javascript ecoa interview project.
-Questions should be answered using vanilla javascript and utilizing no external libraries.
+This is the javascript interview project.
+Questions should be answered using vanilla javascript and utilizing no additional dependencies.
 Assume that you have full use of ES6 and Node 12.x.

+React questions can assume version 16.10+

 Look at test cases to help clarify questions.